THIS POST MAY CONTAIN AFFILIATE LINKS. PLEASE READ MY DISCLOSURE FOR MORE INFO.

 Are you ready to become a fat-adapted, fat-burning powerhouse?

-That being said, this is the recipe for success: EAT healthy fats and proteins in the form of WHOLE FOODS (e.g., 100% grass-fed/pastured meat, extra virgin olive oil, wild-caught fish, eggs, nuts, seeds, etc.).
+That being said, here’s the recipe for success: EAT healthy fats and proteins in the form of WHOLE FOODS (e.g., 100% grass-fed/pastured meat, extra virgin olive oil, wild-caught fish, eggs, nuts, seeds, etc.).

 When you do eat carbohydrates, make sure they’re the good, “slow” carbs found in fruits and vegetables.